hazlamahedich/webtradebot/memory-bank/progress.md

 3. **Enhanced Quality Assessment**: We've created a detailed quality analysis component that provides metrics on documentation coverage, clarity, completeness, and consistency.
 It also provides specific improvement recommendations and detects missing documentation.

+We've also implemented the Automatic Code Review System, which is a core feature from Phase 2:

+1. **GitHub Webhook Integration**: The system automatically captures pull request events (opened and synchronized) and triggers code reviews without user intervention.

+2. **Intelligent Code Analysis**: PRs are analyzed using a LangGraph workflow that examines code changes and provides comprehensive feedback on bugs, improvements, and best practices.

+3. **Automated Review Comments**: When a review is completed, the system automatically posts a detailed comment to the GitHub PR with the analysis results, making it easy for developers to see feedback directly in their workflow.

+4. **Review Status Tracking**: The system tracks the status of reviews in the database, allowing for visibility into the review process and support for retry/recovery of failed reviews.

 We're continuing to focus on completing Phase 1 (Foundation) elements for the core application workflow before implementing other Phase 2 and Phase 3 features.

 ## Known Issues